koolskateguy89/arduino_21coa202_cw/doc.md

 The namespace `FREERAM` contains all the code relating to the FREERAM extension.

-The function `FREERAM::<unnamed>::freeMemory()` returns the number of bytes currently free in the Arduino's SRAM.
+The function `FREERAM::<unnamed>::freeMemory()` returns the number of bytes currently available in the Arduino's SRAM.

-This is displayed to the screen using `FREERAM::displayFreeMemory(byte)` when SELECT has been held for at least 1 second:
+This can displayed to the screen, left justified, using `FREERAM::displayFreeMemory(byte)`:

 ![`FREERAM::displayFreeMemory(byte)`](doc/freeram/display.png)

-This is called by `selectDisplay()`, the Arduino should look like:
+This is called by `selectDisplay()`; once SELECT has been held for at least 1 second.
+The Arduino should look like:

 ![FREERAM Arduino Display](doc/freeram/freeram_arduino.jpg)